Our David's Garden Seeds 4.5 inch ruler we had specially made for our customers.

 The best watering for germinating is bottom watering.
 Put your starter pots in a tray, fill 3/4 with water and let them soak up the water they need until the seeds germinate.
 Watering from the top can dislodge the germinating seeds and kill them.

 Seeds should germinate in about 7 to 14, and sometimes even 21 days.
-But chili pepper seeds can take as long as 30 days from the day the first seedling comes up.
+But chili pepper seeds and strawberry seeds can take as long as 30 days from the day the first seedling comes up.

 If starting indoors, seeds need 14 to 16 hours of daylight a day.
 A grow light will be needed.
 A regular florescent or lamp light will not do the job.
 If you are going to start indoors, you will need to make a small investment.
 Putting pots on a window sill will not work in most cases.
 If the seeds do not get enough light, they will grow tall and thin.
 Then they will die.